trailblazer/trailblazer.github.io/gems/cells/api.md

 The context object is handy when dependencies need to be passed down (or up, when using layouts) a cell hierarchy.

-Note that the context object gets `dup`ed when adding to it in nested cells.
+Note that the context object gets `dup`ed when adding to it into nested cells.
 This is to prevent leaking nested state back into parent objects.

 ## Nesting